aedans/Nylon/README.md

 ## Loops
 Loops iterate over a function.
 The return stacks of the function will not returned until the loop is finished executing, and will be concatenated before being returned.
+If the loop has a closing brace, the functions inside the loop are implicitly converted into an abstract function.

 - '?(': Iterates for as long as the conditional is true.
 Conditional defaults to '?'.
 If the preceding token is numeric, or the last item on the stack is numeric, iterates n times instead, pushing and popping n from the stack each loop.